aspose-imaging/Aspose.Imaging-Products/imaging/en/adapters/net/conversion/pdf-to-image/_index.md

 <li>Supports PDF and IMAGE popular formats.</li>
 </ul>

-<p align="justify" style="font-size:18px;text-indent:50px;">In order to convert PDF to IMAGE, we'll use Aspose.Imaging <a href="https://products.aspose.com/imaging/adapters/net">Pdf.Adapter</a> API which is a feature-rich, powerful and easy to use image manipulation and conversion API for C# platform.
-Open <a href="https://www.nuget.org/packages/Aspose.Imaging.Pdf.Adapter">Nuget</a> package manager, search for "Aspose.Imaging Pdf.Adapter" and install.
+<p align="justify" style="font-size:18px;text-indent:50px;">In order to convert PDF to IMAGE, we'll use <a href="/imaging/adapters/net">Aspose.Imaging.Pdf.Adapter</a> API which is a feature-rich, powerful and easy to use image manipulation and conversion API for C# platform.
+Open <a href="https://www.nuget.org/packages/Aspose.Imaging.Pdf.Adapter">Nuget</a> package manager, search for Aspose.Imaging.Pdf.Adapter and install.
 You may also use the following command from the Package Manager Console:</p>

 {{% blocks/products/pf/agp/code-block title="Package Manager Console Command" offSpacer="true" %}}